Illegal, unreported and unregulated fishing in the Arctic

-Illegal, unreported and unregulated fishing (IUU) in the Arctic (see discussion of the Arctic boundaries) is an under researched scientific field.
+Illegal, Unreported and Unregulated fishing (IUU) in the Arctic (see discussion of the Arctic boundaries) is an under researched scientific field.
 The most recent academic articles about IUU in the Arctic mainly concerns the mid-2000s.

 The research of IUU fishing in the Arctic and elsewhere in the world is complex and a multidisciplinary effort.
 Scholars researching IUU in the Arctic include political scientists, jurists, biologists, data scientists, risk analysts.

 The complexity of the issue, the remoteness of the region and the vast expenditures needed to conduct research in the Arctic are likely causes for this lack of knowledge.

 Extent

 The shady nature of IUU fishing makes it difficult for scholars and governments alike to get an overall view of the total amount of the IUU fishing in the Arctic.
 Scholars dealing with IUU in the Arctic often investigates a few subsets of species such as cod and haddock or the king crab.
 Thus, an overall view of IUU fishing of all commercially caught species in the Arctic is not available.

 Arctic CodThe International Council for the Exploration of the Sea (ICES) has estimated the amount of the unreported arctic cod for in the Food and Agriculture Organization's (FAO) subarea 1 and 2 (The Barents Sea and parts of the Norwegian Sea).
 ICES estimate that in 1990–1994 and 2002–2008 between 3.2% and 25.2% of the total catch of arctic cod was unreported.
 Although there is no knowledge about IUU fishing outside those periods ICES believes that by 2018 IUU fishing of arctic cod is close to zero.

 HaddockBetween 2002 and 2008 ICES estimates that between 3.7% and 25.4% of the landing of haddocks from the Russian and Norwegian parts of the Barents Sea was unreported.
 In 2018 they estimated that the IUU catches of haddock is close to zero.

 King CrabA major decrease in the Russian king crab stock of the Barents Sea was observed between 2007 and 2008.
 Researchers mainly attribute the decline of king crabs to IUU fishing.
 The decrease of king crabs eventually led to a moratorium of fishing of the king crabs in the waters off the coast of the Kola Peninsula.
 This has resulted in an increased abundance of king crabs.

+IUU fishing contributes significantly to the decline of fish stocks, with estimates indicating that at least 20% of fish caught globally are from IUU activities, costing coastal nations between $10 billion and $23 billion annually.

+The United States' 2023 Report to Congress identified seven nations and entities involved in IUU fishing, highlighting the global nature of the problem and the need for international cooperation to address it.

 Regulation of Arctic fisheries

 The management of Arctic fisheries is regulated by at least three layers of legislation.
-The global United Nations Convention on the Law of the Sea (UNCLOS), agreements related to Regional Fisheries Management Organisations (RFMO's) or bilateral agreements and national legislation.
+The global United Nations Convention on the Law of the Sea (UNCLOS), agreements related to Regional Fisheries Management Organizations (RFMO's) or bilateral agreements and national legislation.